themattspiral/fast-prng-wasm/docs/js-api.md

 nextArray_CoordSquared(): Float64Array;
 ```

-Fills shared memory array with this generator's next set of floats in range (-1, 1)
+Fills WASM memory array with this generator's next set of floats in range (-1, 1)
 that have been squared.

 Array size is set when generator is created or by changing [outputArraySize](#outputarraysize).